 Once the F2 value has been configured, the MODE button returns to the main menu.
-Remember to save changes at the ?? menu if required.

-F5 Function 5 - Pin / serial data enable
+F5 Function 5 - Pin / Serial Data Enable

 Pressing set at the F5 menu option allows the Function 5 value to be configured.
 At factory default the F5 digit is set to 0.